jagchat/android/java/05-fragments/03-pass-data-to-fragment/02-pass-args-to-existing-fragment/Readme.md

 # Demo
-- pass data in the form of custom object to a fragment from an activity
+- pass data in the form of custom object to a new or existing fragment from an activity

 ### Features
 - Use custom (serializable) class to define structure of data being passed to fragment